mattinsler/model-lang/README.md

 # model-lang

-A modeling and validation language.
+A modeling and validation language usable in the node.js and the browser.

 The basic idea is to have a clean and descriptive language to specify models for things like microservices interfaces, forms validation ([react-model-forms](https://github.com/mattinsler/react-model-forms)), and more.